 Please discuss how this company fits within the structure of the context shown in Figure 1.
-We don't have time for an exhaustive discussion.
 Pick one of the items in the context that you think most important to the success of the company under consideration.
 Discuss the nature of this importance.

 For example, suppose you picked Geoclimatic Forces.
-Why is this the most important component of the context to the success of the company?
+Why is this component of the context most important to the success of the company?

-- 3. Business Context II: The Configuration of the Firm - a.
-Purpose
+3. Business Context II: The Configuration of the Firm

-The centerpiece of Figure 1 is termed a business configuration and is based on Porter (Porter, 1985).
-In this module the business configuration is described at a level of detail that provides the opportunity to discover how the business can be restructured at a process level to improve performance and how technology can then be introduced to improve the performance further.
+The centerpiece (the horizontal arrow) of Figure 1 is a view of a supply chain and is based on Porter (Porter, 1985).
+This could represent a single company or, more likely, a confederation of companies.
+Each company is represented by a business configuration (the figure immediately below).
+In this module the business configuration is described at a level of detail that provides the opportunity to discover how the business can be restructured to improve performance and how technology can then be introduced to improve the performance further.
 Formal methods of business description are introduced.